YashdalfTheGray/media-center-utility/README.md

 ## Testing

+Run `karma start spec/support/test.conf.js` from a command window.

-Running `npm test` from the project root will run the server and client unit tests and e2e tests.
+After connecting to the browser, run `npm test` from another command window to run both server and client unit tests.